CACTUSPEAR.ORG PRESENTS

 Note: For convenience, we'll write the 12th hour as the 0th hour.
 That is, noon and midnight are 0:00 rather than 12:00.

 The fancy terminology for this is modular arithmetic or equivalence classes.
-But anyone who knows that 12 o'clock plus one hour is usually referred to as 1 o'clock, not 13 o'clock, is doing modular arithmetic.
+But anyone who knows that 12 o'clock plus one hour is referred to as 1 o'clock, not 13 o'clock, is doing modular arithmetic.

 α = (m/60)(2π) = m(π/30)